-- A completed doctorate in political science, international relations, or a closely related field; - An outstanding, world-class portfolio of research and publications in quantitative political science research methods, as well as an exciting future research programme; - An ability to secure competitive external funding for research, manage research projects and deliver on grants; - University teaching experience in quantitative political science research methods and research design. - University teaching experience in teaching politics at the undergraduate/postgraduate level, including thesis supervision and course development, and an ability to contribute to the teaching of research methods or research design at the postgraduate level; - Experience of assessment and examining in undergraduate/post-graduate degree programmes; - Evidence of participation in and successful delivery of academic and administrative duties in a university.
+- 1. A completed doctorate in political theory, or a closely related field; - 2.
+An outstanding, world-class portfolio of research and publications in contemporary political theory, or a closely related field, as well as an exciting future research programme; - 3.
+Potential to secure competitive external funding for research, manage research projects and deliver on grants; - 4.
+University teaching experience in political theory and the ability to provide excellent research-led teaching (supervisions, classes, lectures) in the core MPhil paper, and the undergraduate papers in Theory of Politics and/or the optional Advanced Paper in Theories of Justice; - 5.
+The ability to lead the creation and provision of an optional graduate-level paper in contemporary political theory; - 6.
+A demonstrable commitment to fostering an active and supportive research environment; - 7.
+Willingness to support intellectual and methodological pluralism within the Department and the Theory group; - 8.
+The ability to be an effective supervisor of graduate students on the MPhil, MSc and DPhil programmes; - 9.
+Willingness to assess and examine in undergraduate and graduate degree programmes; - 10.
+Evidence of participation in and successful delivery of administrative duties in a university.